-8-bit identifier of the RDNSS option type as assigned Type

-by the IANA: 25
+8-bit identifier of the RDNSS option type as assigned by the IANA: 25

-8-bit unsigned integer.
+- 8-bit unsigned integer.
 The length of the option Length (including the Type and Length fields) is in units of 8 octets.
 The minimum value is 3 if one IPv6 address is contained in the option.
 Every additional RDNSS address increases the length by 2.
-The Length field is used by the receiver to determine the number of seconds (relative to the time the packet is sent), over which this RDNSS address MAY be used for name resolution.
+The Length field is used by the receiver to determine the number of IPv6 addresses in the option. - Lifetime 32-bit unsigned integer.
+The maximum time in seconds (relative to the time the packet is received) over which these RDNSS addresses MAY be used for name resolution.
 The value of Lifetime SHOULD by default be at least 3 \ MaxRtrAdvInterval where MaxRtrAdvInterval is the Maximum RA Interval defined in [RFC4861].
-A value of all one bits (0xffffffff) represents infinity.
-A value of zero means that the RDNSS address MUST no longer be used.

-IPv6 addresses in the option.
+A value of all one bits (0xfffffff)) represents infinity.
+A value of zero means that the RDNSS addresses MUST no longer be used. - Addresses of IPv6 Recursive DNS Servers One or more 128-bit IPv6 addresses of the recursive DNS servers.
+The number of addresses is determined by the Length field.
+That is, the number of addresses is equal to (Length - 1) / 2. - Note: The addresses for recursive DNS servers in the RDNSS option MAY be link-local addresses.
+Such link-local addresses SHOULD be registered into the resolver repository along with the corresponding link zone indices of the links that receive the RDNSS option(s) for them.
+The link-local addresses MAY be represented in the resolver repository with their link zone indices in the textual format for scoped addresses as described in [RFC4007].
+When a resolver sends a DNS query message to an RDNSS identified by a link-local address, it MUST use the corresponding link.